PetroIvaniuk/llms-tools/README.md

 - [Chameleon](https://chameleon-llm.github.io/) - a compositional reasoning framework designed to enhance LLMs and overcome their inherent limitations, such as outdated information and lack of precise reasoning

 ### Offline-Mode
+- [ollama](https://ollama.com/) - get up and running with Llama 3, Mistral, Gemma, and other large language models
 - [OpenLLM](https://github.com/bentoml/OpenLLM) - an open-source platform designed to facilitate the deployment and operation of LLMs in real-world applications
 - [LM Studio](https://lmstudio.ai/) - an easy way to run open-source LLMs locally
 - [Jan](https://jan.ai/) - open-source ChatGPT alternative that runs 100% offline on your computer